bilo-io/tut-react/README.md

 # Tutorial: React

+>Pre-requisites:
+> - NodeJS, ExpressJS, Webpack
+> - the tutorial ["https://github.com/bilo-io/tut-fed"](https://github.com/bilo-io/tut-fed) covers the above topics
+> - you can also clone the repo above, and follow along this tutorial

 |||
 |:--|:--|
 |![](https://raw.githubusercontent.com/bilo-io/tutorials/master/Logos/React/logo-react.png)|Have you ever wanted to start building frontend web applications, but always hit a road block at one point or another?
 Have you experienced the pain of constantly reloading an `index.html` page to see your changes?
 Is it possible that you don't even know how to get started?
 Perhaps you already have a basic project, but you don't know how to bundle it for production?|